-Ahead of Newcastle United's clash with Manchester United on Sunday evening - VAVEL looked back to December 2013, where Alan Pardew's European-chasing Magpies side claimed their first league victory at Old Trafford since 1972.
+Ahead of Newcastle United's clash with Manchester United this weekend, VAVEL looked back to December 2013 where Alan Pardew's European-chasing Magpies side claimed their first league victory at Old Trafford since 1972.

 Yohan Cabaye wrapped up all three points for Newcastle when he slotted away Moussa Sissoko's cut-back cross.

 Robin van Persie had a header disallowed as the hosts continued to pile the pressure on, but The Toon held on for a historic three points, a result that put even more pressure on Red Devils boss David Moyes.

 The opening exchanges of the match were even, with the first real chance falling to makeshift-midfielder Phil Jones, whose effort was straight at Tim Krul.